 Seasonal flu occurs every year, usually in the winter.
 It’s a highly infectious disease caused by a virus.

 The most likely viruses that will cause flu each year are identified in advance, and vaccines are then produced that closely match them.
-Swine flu, also known as H1N1 flu, is one particular strain of flu.
-This year (2011/2012 season), the seasonal flu vaccine also protects against H1N1 flu.
+It is possible to have the flu jab in pregnancy.

 Risk of flu in pregnancy

 When you are pregnant, your immune system is naturally lower.
 This means that pregnant women are more likely to catch flu and, if they do catch it, they are more likely to develop complications.
 However, your immune system still functions, and the risk of complications is small.

 Although most pregnant women will only have mild symptoms, women at any stage of pregnancy should be offered the flu vaccine.
 Serious complication of flu are very rare, but an enquiry into maternal deaths between 2009 and 2012 showed that 1 in 11 of the women who died had flu.
 More than half of these deaths could have been prevented by having a flu jab in pregnancy.

 Talk to your GP or midwife if you are unsure about vaccination.

 Symptoms of flu include a fever or high temperature (over 38C/100.4F) and two or more of the following: